 This requirement is to prevent frivolous medical claims from being filed in Maryland.
 Other states have similar rules.
 The rule is probably unnecessary.

 Why?
 It is economic suicide to bring medical provider error cases that lack merit.
-(There may be, however, value in requiring a certificate of merit to weed out cases that have not been vetted by a medical malpractice attorney; in 1987, the year after the certificate of merit requirement was adopted in Maryland, medical malpractice filing rates dropped in the state by 36%.)
+(There may be, however, a value in requiring a certificate of merit to weed out cases that have not been vetted by a medical malpractice attorney; in 1987, the year after the certificate of merit requirement was adopted in Maryland, medical malpractice filing rates dropped in the state by 36%.)

 The necessary qualifications of the expert medical doctor vary with the subject matter of the particular claim.
 Under our law, the preliminary requirement for medical doctor who executes a certificate of merit is that: 1) they have clinical experience, 2) provided consultation relating to clinical practice, 3) taught medicine in the defendant's specialty or a related field of health care or in the field of health care in which the defendant provided care or treatment to the plaintiff, within 5 years of the date of the alleged act or omission giving rise to the cause of action.
 With limited exceptions, the doctor must also be board-certified in the relevant area of medicine.